Published by BioNixusUpdated May 2026Open access

 Saudi Arabia Biosimilars Market Report 2026

-This briefing reads Saudi biosimilars as the GCC’s bellwether: where NUPCO tenders convert patent expiries into rapid hospital substitution, where SFDA’s biosimilar pathway and hospital interchangeability rules decide switching, and where Vision 2030’s local-manufacturing push reshapes who supplies the Kingdom’s fastest-growing biologic value pool.
+This briefing reads Saudi biosimilars as the GCC’s bellwether: where NUPCO framework agreements and therapeutic-area awards convert patent expiries into hospital substitution at national scale, where SFDA’s biosimilar pathway and interchangeability rules decide switching, and where Vision 2030 local-manufacturing and In-Country Value scoring increasingly determine who wins the Kingdom’s fastest-growing biologic value pool.

 Biosimilars — indexed growth outlook20222024202620282030